hannorein/rebound/docs/visualization.md

 ## Security and resource considerations
 The built-in REBOUND web server provides a quick and easy way to visualize simulations.
-It is not intended to be exposed to the public internet because a malicious person might be able to gain access to your computer.
+It is not intended to be exposed to the public internet because someone might be able to gain access to your computer.

 Note that the visualization uses a considerable amount of CPU resources.
-You might want to disable it if you no longer use it.
+You might want to disable it (stop the server) if you no longer use it.

-Depending on your simulation (e.g. for simulations with a large number of particles), the communication between the REBOUND web server and your browser might use a lot of bandwidth and a lot of HTTP requests.
+!!! info inline end "Future optimizations"
     There are in principle better ways to stream data from a server to a client, for example using WebSockets.
     A future version of REBOUND might optimize the CPU and bandwidth usage.

+Depending on your simulation (e.g. for simulations with a large number of particles), the communication between the REBOUND web server and your browser might use a lot of bandwidth and a lot of HTTP requests (up to 60 requests per second).